Keren Yarhi-Milo

-Keren Yarhi-Milo is the Dean of the School of International and Public Affairs (SIPA) and the Adlai E. Stevenson Professor of International Relations at Columbia University.
-She is a former director of Columbia's Arnold A. Saltzman Institute of War and Peace Studies.
-Her research and teaching focus on international relations and foreign policy, with a specialization in international security.
+Keren Yarhi-Milo is an Israeli and American political scientist and higher education academic administrator who serves as Dean of the School of International and Public Affairs (SIPA) and the Adlai E. Stevenson Professor of International Relations at Columbia University.
+Her research focuses on international security and foreign policy decision-making.

-Biography
+She is the co-founder of the Institute of Global Politics, established in 2023, and previously served as Director of Columbia's Arnold A. Saltzman Institute of War and Peace Studies.

+Early life and education

-Yarhi-Milo graduated from Columbia University with a B.A. in political science in 2003, and then worked with several NGOs promoting peace in the Middle East.
+Yarhi-Milo earned a Bachelor of Arts in political science from Columbia University in 2003, summa cum laude, and then worked with several NGOs promoting peace in the Middle East.

-Yarhi-Milo earned her Ph.D. from the University of Pennsylvania.
-She completed her post-doc at Harvard University's Belfer Center for Science and International Affairs and a pre-doc fellow at the Olin Institute for Strategic Studies at Harvard University.
-She was a student of Robert Jervis.
-Her dissertation won the Kenneth Waltz Award for the best dissertation in the field of International Security and Arms Control in 2010.
-She also received awards for the study of political science from the Smith Richardson Foundation, Arthur Ross Foundation, and Abram Morris Foundation.
+She received her Ph.D. in political science from the University of Pennsylvania, graduating as a Dean's Scholar.
+She completed her postdoctoral research at Harvard University's Belfer Center for Science and International Affairs and a predoctoral fellow at the Olin Institute for Strategic Studies at Harvard University.
+She studied under political scientist Robert Jervis.

+Her doctoral dissertation received the Kenneth Waltz Award for the best dissertation in the field of International Security and Arms Control in 2010.
+Her research in political science has also received awards from the Smith Richardson Foundation, Arthur Ross Foundation, and Abram Morris Foundation.

+Career

+Princeton University

-She began working at Princeton University in 2009 as an assistant professor and then associate professor of Politics and International affairs at the Princeton School of International and Public Affairs before joining Columbia University in 2019.
+Yarhi-Milo began working at Princeton University in 2009 as an assistant professor of Politics and International Affairs at the Princeton School of International and Public Affairs.
+She later became an associate professor with tenure before joining Columbia University in 2019.
+During her tenure at Princeton, her research focused on international security and foreign policy decision-making.

-Her 2016 book, Knowing The Adversary: Leaders, Intelligence Organizations, and Assessments of Intentions in International Relations, received the Edgar S. Furniss Book Award and was a co-winner of the 2016 DPLST Book Prize, Diplomatic Studies Section of the International Studies Association.
-Her book Who Fights for Reputation?
-The Psychology of Leaders in International Conflict (2019) earned the Best Book Award on Foreign Policy from the American Political Science Association and won the Biennial Best Foreign Policy Book Award from the International Studies Association.
+Columbia University

+At Columbia University, Yarhi-Milo served as Director of the Saltzman Institute of War and Peace Studies where she oversaw research initiatives and academic programming.
+She founded the Saltzman Student Scholar program, a selective program for undergraduate political science majors.

-In the Fall of 2021, Yarhi-Milo and Senior Research Scholar Peter Clement helped launch the new Emerging Voices in National Security and Intelligence program at Columbia University.
-The pilot program was created in “hopes to funnel more women, racial and ethnic minorities, and first-generation Columbia students into the national security and intelligence fields.”
+In the Fall of 2021, Yarhi-Milo co-launched the Emerging Voices in National Security and Intelligence program, which provides academic and professional exposure to careers in national security and intelligence.

-In May 2022, Yarhi-Milo was appointed as the next Dean of the School of International and Public Affairs (SIPA) at Columbia University.
-She replaced Interim Dean Thomas Christensen and took office in July 2022.
+In May 2022, Yarhi-Milo was appointed Dean of the School of International and Public Affairs (SIPA) at Columbia University.
+She is also on the Executive Committee and President's Cabinet of Columbia University.

+Institute of Global Politics

+In 2023, Yarhi-Milo co-founded and launched the Institute of Global Politics (IGP) at Columbia SIPA along with former Secretary of State Hillary Clinton.
+The institute, launched on October 3, 2023, serves as a nonpartisan platform that brings academics, political leaders, and policy makers together to address global policy challenges.
+Among its initiatives, the Institute of Global Politics has hosted the Across the Aisle series, which hosts public discussions featuring speakers with differing political perspectives on policy issues.